 When you move:

 If possible, put your cat in a boarding cattery for a day or two.
 If this is not possible, empty out one room and put your cat in there as the removalists do their job.
 Put a sign on the door saying there is a cat in the room and to keep it CLOSED.
 Better still, take your cat to a boarding cattery for a few days while you move and unpack.

 Your cat should be the last thing that is moved.
 When you get to your new home, put him in a room with his food and water dishes and a bed.
 Keep the door closed.

 How long should you keep a cat indoors when you move?

 If you want to let your cat out, you will have to wait at least two weeks.
 I advise unpacking your home as quickly as possible so that your cat can become acquainted with the home.
 Keep him confined to a room for a few days as you do unpack.
 Slowly introduce him to more of the house, his body language will show his level of comfort.
 Some cats will hop out of their room, explore the house and be absolutely fine.
 Other cats will take some time to adjust.
 They will crouch down low and hide in a corner, cupboard etc. I advise that you keep timid, scared cats confined for longer.

-As your cat is given access to more of your house, he will become familiar with his environment by looking outdoors.
+As your cat gains access to more of your house, he will become familiar with his environment.